1884 New Zealand rugby union tour of New South Wales: Northern Districts

-The long-looked forward to match between the New Zealand footballers and a combined local team, came off on the Newcastle Cricket Club's ground yesterday afternoon.
-It proved, as will be seen, an easy victory for the Maori-landers, by twenty-nine points to nil.
+New Zealand played a combined Newcastle team at the Newcastle Cricket Club ground, winning the match 29–0.

 About daylight signs of rain appeared, and up till breakfast hour a few drops fell.
 Later on, heavy clouds banked up, and showers commenced, the wind hauling to the south.
 Subsequently, the sun conquered, and bright warm weather lasted until noon; when once more the horizon darkened, and a renewal of the downpour commenced.
 Ten minutes before the advertised time for kicking off (3 p.m.) building rain squalls were flying across the sward from the southward, and whispers went the round that postponement was inevitable.

 This however, was not to be: seeing that the visitors are booked to play at Bathurst to-morrow.
 Exactly one and a quarter minute past 3 p.m., while the grandstand was packed like a sardine case with beauty and muscle, both sexes vainly seeking to ward off the rain, and outsiders, huddled like so many storm overtaken bandicoots under every available shelter-place, the teams emerged, and took their positions.
 Newcastle won the toss and elected to play from the north side.